Keras R: Build Deep Learning Models with TensorFlow in R

 install_tensorflow(version = "gpu")

-The installation process downloads and configures a Python environment with TensorFlow.
-This may take several minutes on first run.
-You can verify the installation:
+The installation process downloads and configures a Python environment with TensorFlow and its dependencies.
+This may take several minutes on first run as it fetches the Python runtime, TensorFlow wheels, and supporting libraries.
+Once the environment is ready, you can verify the installation by creating a TensorFlow constant and inspecting it:

 library(keras)